jakewalsh90/Terraform-Azure/Azure-KeyVault-with-Secret/README.md

-# Creating an Azure Key Vault with a Secret Value
+# Creating an Azure Key Vault with a Secret

 ## Overview
 This code creates a randomly named Azure Key Vault (keyvault##########), and then creates a Secret based on a random string, and stores that within the Key Vault.
 This allows automated creation of unique Key Vaults (as Key Vault names need to be unique) and unique passwords - ideal for environments that need to be created by multiple people - labs for example.